1D Log Gases and the Renormalized Energy: Crystallization at Vanishing Temperature: Introduction

+The nice feature is that, assuming a suitable bound on $\w(x_1, \dots, x_n)$, the sequence $\{P_{\nu_n}\}_n$ will be proven to be tight as $n\to \infty$, and thus to converge to an element $P$ of $\P (X)$.
+From the point of view of analysis, $P$ may be seen as a family $\{P^x\}_{x\in\E}$ --- the disintegration of $P$ --- each $P^x$ being a probability density describing the possible blow-up limits of the electric field when the blow-up center is near $x$.
+It is similar to the Young measure on micropatterns of \cite{albmu}.

+When $(x_1, \dots, x_n)$ is random then $P$ also is and, from a probabilistic point of view, $P$ is an electric field process, or to be more precise an electric field distribution process.

-We first introduce the classes $\mathcal{A}_m$ corresponding to infinite configurations on the real line with density $m$. \begin{defi} Let $m$ be a nonnegative number.
-Let $\j$ be a vector field in $\mr^2$.
-We say $\j$ belongs to the admissible class $\mathcal{A}_m $ if
+The limiting $P$ will be concentrated on vector fields which are obtained by taking limits in \eqref{eqsjnu} (after centering at $x$), which will be elements of the following classes: \begin{defi} Let $m$ be a positive number.
+A vector field $\j$ in $\mr^2$ is said to belong to the admissible class $\mathcal{A}_m $ if it is a gradient and

 where $\nu$ has the form